y-schulte/learning_files_complete_devpath/README.md

-**This repo contains files for each web dev module we covered during my year of studies with Digital Career Institute in Berlin**
+**This repo contains files for each web dev module we covered during my year of studies with Digital Career Institute in Berlin (Feb 2021 to Feb 22)**

 **_GOAL_**